idibidiart/react-native-responsive-grid/README.md

 sm, md, and lg are device-size-dependent 'size' values that are applicable to columns.

-`offset` and `[size]Offset` - Accepts any number.
+`offset` and `[device-size-dependent]Offset` - Accepts any number.
 This number defines the marginLeft (or marginRight in csase of **rtl**) for the column in terms of the number of grid columns.
 Since grid columns have their parent row's justifyContent as flex-start (by design) and their alignItems set to flex-start (or flex-end for **rtl**) content in offsetted columns will snap to grid (in both ltr and rtl modes.)
 Offset values can also be negative, too.
 Column `offset` value defaults to 0.

-**rightAlign** may be be supplied as prop in the column to set its alignItems to flex-end.
-This way content in offsetted columns will snap to grid in both in both the normal left-to-right (ltr) direction as well as thew right-to-left (rtl) directions.
+**alignY** may be supplied as prop to the column to vertically align the elements and/or rows within it.
+Possible values are: center, top, bottom, space and distribute.
+Default is top.

-**alignVertical** may be supplied as prop to the row to vertically align the columns within the row.
-Possible values are: middle, top, bottom or fill.
-Note that the row's height must be larger than the hight of a given child column for any of the **alignVertical** values to have any visible effect.
+**alignY** may also be supplied as prop to the row to align the columns within it in the vertical direction.
+Possible values are: center, top, bottom or fill.
+Default is top.

-**alignVertical** may be also supplied as prop to the column to vertically align the elements or rows within the column.
-Possible values are: middle, top, bottom, space and distribute.
-Note that the column's height must be larger than the combined hight of the elements (and/or rows) within it for any of the **alignVertical** values to have any visible effect.
+**alignX** may be supplied as prop to the row to align the columns within it in the horizontal direction.
+Possible values are: center, left, right, space and distribute.
+Default is left.

+**alignX** may also be supplied as prop to the column to align its rows and/or elements within it in the horizontal direction.
+Possible values are: center, left, right, and fill.
+Default is left.

-**rtl** may be supplied as prop to the row to both reverse the order of columns (or elements) inside a row as well as to **rightAlign** their contents.
-This is useful for Hebrew and Arabic layouts. **leftAlign** can be used on a colum in an rtl tagged row to exclude its content from **rightAlign** so the content can be left aligned to mimic the effect of **rightAlign** in normal ltr layouts.
-See also RTL Example.
+**rtl** may be supplied as prop to the row to both reverse the order of columns (or elements) inside a row as well as to set alignX to 'right.'
+This is useful for Hebrew and Arabic layouts.

-These are the basic rules from which potentially complex layout behavior may emerge.
+These make up the basic rules from which arbirarily complex layout behavior may emerge.

 ### nowrap